WJCFerguson/journalctl/README.md

 It brings the following additional features:

- * Multiple simultaneous journalctl processes may run simultaneously with the output interleaved.
+ * Multiple journalctl processes may run simultaneously with the output interleaved.
 E.g.:
    *  simultaneously view a broad query, say at '--priority warning' along with a more narrowly focused '--priority debug' query.
    *  Dig into the output within or near a region by requesting additional log